-Call for Evidence: Just Transition Commission - Colleges Scotland Comments
+SCDI Call for Views: Scotland's Clean Growth Future - Colleges Scotland Comments

 Introduction

 Colleges Scotland is the collective voice for the college sector in Scotland, representing its interests and ensuring that colleges are at the heart of a word class education sector that is recognised, valued and available to all.
 Colleges Scotland, as the membership body, represents all 26 colleges in Scotland, which deliver both further education and around 26% of the provision of all higher education in Scotland.